 For the next theorem, we are restricting our attention to a copy of the real numbers $\mathbb{R}$ living in the monster model $\monster$.
-The statement also hold if we replace $\Rr$ by an arbitary Archimedian subfield $K$ of $\monster$ as any such $K$ can embedded into $\mathbb{R}$ using an automorphism of $\monster$.
+The statement also holds if we replace $\Rr$ by an arbitary Archimedean subfield $K$ of $\monster$ as any such $K$ can be embedded into $\mathbb{R}$ using an automorphism of $\monster$.